flokosiol/kirby-translations/.github/README.md

 ![Version](https://img.shields.io/badge/Version-1.0.1-blue.svg) ![License](https://img.shields.io/badge/License-MIT-green.svg) ![Kirby](https://img.shields.io/badge/Kirby-3.x-f0c674.svg)

-This plugin enhances the translation handling of pages for [Kirby 3](http://getkirby.com) with the following features:
+This plugin enhances the translation handling of content pages for [Kirby 3](http://getkirby.com).
+By default, replaces the original language switch by an enhanced one; but you can also use it as a section. (and in the future as a field to indicate the translation status).

 - The language menu explicitly shows if the translation exists :
-  - **RED**: The translated `.txt`-file does not exist
+  - **RED**: The translated `.txt`-file doesn't exist, the content is not translated in this language.
-  - **GREEN**: The translated `.txt`-file exists
+  - **GREEN**: The translated `.txt`-file exists, the content is translated in this language.
+- All languages are always visible, for faster switching between translations.

-For all non-default languages you can:
+- For all non-default languages you can:
   - Delete a translation (without deleting the whole page).
   - Resynchronise translations with the default language file (revert).

-Also, the plugin offers an option to replace the kirby languages menu by an enhanced one.

 ## Requirements